Try Bay Alarm Medical Risk Free for 15-Days

 Additional Help Buttons

 All in-home packages come with one wearable (wrist or necklace) help button at no extra cost.
-You can order an extra button for $39 if you’d like added protection or convenience.
+You can order an additional button for $39 if you’d like added protection or convenience.

 Wall Buttons

-These wall-mounted help buttons are designed to signal for help when you are not holding or wearing your help button.
-Wall buttons can be placed in high-risk areas like the bottom of stairs or the bathroom.
-These buttons are $30 each.
+These wall-mounted help buttons cost $35 each.
+They’re designed to signal for help when you are not holding or wearing your help button.
+Wall buttons can be placed in high-risk areas like the bottom of the stairs or the bathroom.

 Vial of Life

-The Vial of Life is an $8 magnetic card that lists your vital medical history, allergies, and medications.
+The Vial of Life is an $8 magnetic card that lists your vital medical history, allergies and medications.
 You can stick it on the fridge to help EMS quickly assess medical needs and prevent treatment mistakes.
-When my SOS Smartwatch arrived, a Vial of Life card came included.
+When my SOS Smartwatch arrived, a Vial of Life card was included.

 My Vial of Life card